The Local Plan will be the new development plan for Calderdale.

 Approved neighbourhood areas

-A map of the approved neighbourhood areas (May 2017), is available here: Map of approved neighbourhood areas [PDF 228KB] .
+A map of the approved neighbourhood areas (August 2018), is available here: Map of approved neighbourhood areas [PDF 3742KB].

 The map also shows where NDPs are being prepared.
-Local areas can take up the powers associated with preparing a NDP, once they have passed through a number of legal stages.
+Local areas can take up the powers associated with preparing a NDP.
+This is after they have been passed a number of legal stages.

 Town or parish council areas are defined as qualifying bodies.
 This means they only need Council approval for a NDP for an area.